 6) Amla benefits for heart health

-Phytonutrients present in amla help reduce Blood Pressure and improves blood vessel function which may lower your risk of heart diseases.
+Phytonutrients present in amla help reduce Blood Pressure and improve blood vessel function which may lower your risk of heart diseases.
 Potassium present in amla is also responsible for the reduced risk of heart diseases and stroke.

 7) Amla Benefits for Brain health